WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 DID Auth depends on the ability to resolve a DID to its associated DID Document.
 Therefore all security considerations associated with DID resolution must be taken into account.
 Among other topics, this includes caching behavior of a DID resolver, as well as metadata about the DID resolution process (e.g. has the DID Document been retrieved via a blockchain full node, or via an untrusted intermediary lookup service).

+## Owner vs. controller

+This paper heavily uses the term _identity owner_.
+This helps to emphasize clearly how DID Auth is fundamentally different from earlier authentication protocols, which have traditionally revolved around "identity providers".
+Note however that the _identity owner_ (the entity identified by the DID) may in some situations not be the same entity who controls the DID and who is able to perform authentication.
+This may happen in cases of security breaches (e.g. theft of a private key that controls the DID), or in intentional situations such as digital guardianship, where for some reason the _identity owner_ is not able to control their own DID.

 ## Single log-out

 DID Auth should provide ways to end all sessions and relationships that have been established for an authenticated DID.
 An _identity owner_ should be able to trigger single log-out manually using their user agent.
 Single log-out should also happen automatically if a DID is revoked, which means that _relying parties_ must monitor authenticated DIDs for revocation.